l-io-n/AI-Resources/NovelAI/Lorebooks and Biases/Pocket Notes/README.md

 ##### **Pocket Guides**
 *Ask the AI for clarification!*

-- **Difficulty Assessor** - Determines the difficulty of an action or stunt.
+- **Judge** - Assesses the difficulty of a stunt, likelihood of a fact being true or action being successful, or measurement of something requiring precision.
-<br>*Command*: `Assess:`
+<br>*Command*: `Judge:`
   <details>
   <summary>Example...</summary>

-  > [ Assess: Catching a baseball ]
+  > [ Judge: Catching a baseball ]

-  > Difficulty Rating: Easy enough for you to accomplish given your current skill level and equipment.
+  > Easy enough for you to accomplish given your current skill level and equipment.
 However, the likelihood of success is low due to the ball's current trajectory and aerodynamic properties.
 Your best bet would be to throw it straight upwards and let gravity do the rest.
 </details>

 - **Interpreter** - Deciphers cryptic messages or vague keywords.